 Another great option to explore lower registers on the guitar is to play a baritone guitar.

 Baritone guitars tune down a perfect fourth from E Standard Tuning (or 5 semitones).

-The main reason why this tuning works best in a baritone guitar is because they actually have longer scale lengths.
+The main reason why this tuning works best on a baritone guitar is that they have longer scale lengths.
 This makes it much more comfortable to play than using a regular guitar and tuning down so much lower.

 Drop Tunings are some of the most popular choices for players who like to write riffs based on power chords.

-The reason for this is that they allow you to play them with a one finger barre shape across the lowest three strings.
+This is primarily because they allow you to play them with a one finger barre shape across the lowest three strings.

-They have a characteristic sound to them, but the biggest advantage is that it is a lot easier to play certain riffs when you only need to move such a simple shape across the neck of the guitar.
+They have a characteristic sound, but the biggest advantage is that it becomes a lot easier to play certain riffs when you only need to move one simple shape across the neck of the guitar.

 Drop D is certainly the most popular, since it only requires you to tune down your lowest string by a whole tone.